kelvinagyareyeboah/SyncPad-Real-Time-Collaborative-Document-Engine/README.md

 eplicated Data Types) via Liveblocks + Yjs — not Operational Transformation.

-- Every character has a globally unique ID `(authorId + logicalClock)`
-- Concurrent inserts at the same position resolve deterministically by comparing IDs
-- Deletions are **tombstoned**, not removed — guaranteeing convergence across all peers
+- Every charac*, not removed — guaranteeing convergence across all peers
 - No central lock, no transformation functions, no bottleneck

 ```